Beach Badges

 Beach Patrol Events

-Jr Guards & Swim Lessons.
+Jr Guards & Lifeguards In Training

-The Lavallette Beach Patrol Summer Swim Programs.
+The Lavallette Beach Patrol Jr Guards & Lifeguards In Training Programs.
+These programs

 instruct community youth in beach and ocean safety and to improve